Manipal-OSF/Manipal-courseguide/README.md

 If you have any resources or want to help us out in the project then come to discord or make pull requests here.

-Contact either me, Karthicc (KPBAN) or Deep(Deepchan) on discord so that we can talk on how to make this project even better.
+Contact either me, Karthik (KPBAN) or Deep(Deepchan) on discord so that we can talk on how to make this project even better.

 That's all.
 Thank you folks.
 Hope this helps you out.